 Immune-checkpoint inhibitors, immunotherapy, ipilimumab, nivolumab, pembrolizumab, atezolizumab, avelumab, renal cell carcinoma, PD-L1 immunohistochemistry.

-Section of Pathological Anatomy, Polytechnic University of the Marche Region, Division of Oncology, S. Orsola-Malpighi Hospital, Bologna, Oncology Unit, Macerata Hospital, Department of Pathology and Surgery, Faculty of Medicine, Department of Pathology and Laboratory Medicine, Indiana University School of Medicine, Section of Pathological Anatomy, Polytechnic University of the Marche Region (Ancona), United Hospitals, Section of Pathological Anatomy, Polytechnic University of the Marche Region (Ancona), United Hospitals, Department of Pathology and Molecular Pathology, University and University Hospital Zurich
+Section of Pathological Anatomy, Polytechnic University of the Marche Region, School of Medicine, United Hospitals, Ancona, Division of Oncology, S. Orsola-Malpighi Hospital, Bologna, Oncology Unit, Macerata Hospital, Macerata, Department of Pathology and Surgery, University of Cordoba, Faculty of Medicine, Cordoba, Department of Pathology and Laboratory Medicine, Indiana University School of Medicine, Indianapolis, IN, Section of Pathological Anatomy, Polytechnic University of the Marche Region, School of Medicine, United Hospitals, Ancona, Section of Pathological Anatomy, Polytechnic University of the Marche Region, School of Medicine, United Hospitals, Ancona, Department of Pathology and Molecular Pathology, University and University Hospital Zurich, CH-8091 Zurich